COVID-19 pandemic in Kuwait: Response

 All commercial flights were suspended on 13 March, with an exception for cargo flights.
 A public holiday was declared from 12 to 26 March, with work to resume on 29 March.
 Some shops were closed, and restrictions were placed on restaurants.
 Authorities asked people to stay home for Friday prayers, saying "The doors of the mosques will stay closed" and citing a fatwa allowing people not to attend prayers in mosques.
 Classes were suspended from 1 to 12 March, which was extended to 29 March, and later to 4 August.

 Visas were partially suspended, and quarantines required for all arrivals from certain high-risk countries.
 Arrivals at Kuwait International Airport from other countries were required to self-quarantine for 14 days.
 The borders with Iraq and Saudi Arabia were closed.

 Food exports were banned, and Minister of Commerce & Industry Khalid Al Roudan reassured people that the country had enough food and shipping was continuing.

 On 15 March, Interior Minister Anas Khalid Al-Saleh told people to follow the measures imposed by the government and stop going out unnecessarily.
 He warned that curfews or deportations could be used if people failed to comply.

 On 1 April 2021, Kuwait has extended the curfew until 22 April from 7 p.m. to 5 a.m.

 Impacts

 Academic Studies

 The suspension of the schools was needed to avoid the spread of the coronavirus in children, teenagers and younger people (Kindergarten up to university level).
 The high school graduates (Grade 12 seniors) were the most affected by the suspension since graduation is usually in May–June yearly.
-The academic year will be resumed in September 2021.
+The academic year was resumed in September 2021.

 Economics

-The strategic planning and surplus for food and supplies are for six months.
-All supermarkets and grocery stores have all usual products as before the border closure or the imposed partial curfew.
+The strategic planning and surplus for food and supplies was estimated to be for six months by the Kuwaiti government during lockdown.
+All supermarkets and grocery stores had all usual products as pre-pandemic, before the border closure or the imposed partial curfew.